Are you ready to experience deep meditation today? I hope so!

 Now you can meditate with confidence, knowing that you are in the presence of God, with nothing to worry about.
 You know how to prepare for meditation and how to pick a “mantra”, and you know what to do during the meditation.

 Of course, all of this is built into any guided meditation you listen to from me.
-All you have to do is press play and close your eyes!
-To experience the complete, safe, and loving 30 minute Christian Guided Meditation for Healing today, click here.
+All you have to do is press play and close your eyes, and you can feel perfectly safe as I guide you into a deep meditation in the presence of Divine, Infinite Universal Love.

 Breathing & Positioning.